ms7m/dispike/docs/Models/index.md

 # Models

-Models are responses or requests to and from discord that has been verified.
-Data can be accessed in a pythonic way of attrbiutes rather then dictionaries.
+Models are responses or requests to and from Discord that have been verified.
+Data can be accessed in a pythonic way of attributes rather than dictionaries.

 ???+ info